ResearchComputing/Documentation/docs/clusters/alpine/allocations.md

 ### Alpine Allocation Tiers

-To accommodate a variety of allocation sizes on Alpine, CURC offers two application-based tiers.
+In addition to Trailhead auto-allocation (`ucb-general`) that all users are awarded automatically, CURC offers two additional tiers to accommodate larger computing needs on Alpine.
 The **Ascent Allocation** tier provides users with 250,000 SUs over a 12 month period.
 The **Peak Allocation** tier is aimed at projects that will consume between 250,000 and 5,000,000 SUs in a 12 month period.
+Users may apply for these tiers as described below.

-CURC's tiered allocations are structured in a way such that your jobs are likely to have a higher priority if they are running in Ascent or Peak Allocations (`ucb-projects`) than if they are running in a Trailhead Auto-Allocation (`ucb-general`).
+CURC's tiered allocations are structured in a way such that your jobs are likely to have a higher priority if they are running in Ascent or Peak Allocations than if they are running in a Trailhead Auto-Allocation.

 #### Comparing Trailhead Auto-Allocation, Ascent Allocation, and Peak Allocation Tiers